qbeyond/iacwh-template-pipelines/README.md

 To use the deploy Template you must create an Environment and configure Approvals!
 The environment is used as id of stages so it should only contain `[A-Za-z0-9]` or underscores.
 Spaces and dashes are replaces by underscrores and can be used.

-# Build and Test

-The Template Pipelines are tested by running them with examples (see `tests` subfolder).